VicSales28/project-store-manager/README.md

 - In the folder  📁`routers` there are the files responsible for defining routes.
 - In the folder  📁`middlewares` there are the files responsible for the validations.
 - In the folder  📁`utils` there are the files with auxiliary functions.
-- In the folder  📁`tests/unit` there are the files with the tests of each function.

 The created endpoints are:
 - GET /products